 The compulsory core subjects are Mathematics, English Literature and English Language and Religious Education.
 Along with these core subjects students will continue to study Science either as a combined or a separate option.
-As part of the development of a healthy lifestyle students will also continue to take part in a core PE and PSHCE (Personal, Social, Health, Citzenship and Economics) offer although these will not lead to a qualification.
+As part of the development of a healthy lifestyle students will continue to take part in a core PE and PSHCE offer although these will not lead to a qualification.